 Psychology Schools in Nebraska

-Psychology Graduate Programs in Nebraska
+Top-Ranked Schools with Psychology Programs in Nebraska

-Univeristy of Nebraska-Lincoln
+- University of Nebraska-Lincoln

-Psychology Undergraduate Programs in Nebraska
+Traditional Undergraduate Programs

 The University of Nebraska-Lincoln awards the Bachelor of Arts (BA) in Psychology and the Bachelor of Science (BS) in Psychology to students who successfully complete the four-year, 120-credit undergraduate program.
 Psychology majors will take a combination of general college coursework, core psychology requirements, and psychology electives focusing on such topics as introduction to psychology, aggression, conflict and conflict resolution, drugs and behavior, and psychology of immigration.
 Eligible students may apply for the Honors Program and may join Psi Chi, the national honor society for psychology students, which holds meetings and hosts events such as Psi Chi Research Night.